 (from Vatican Radio)…

-Please find below the full programme of the Pope’s visit:
+Please find below the full text of the Pope’s condolence message:

 (from Vatican Radio)…